 Chloe, who was caught as a stray and was moments away from being killed with a brick.

-Strays, abandoned rats, abused rats, and rats found by members of the public who cannot keep them themselves but don't want to see them killed are what I place as top priority.
+Strays, abandoned rats, abused rats, lone rats, and rats on death row are what I place as top priority.

-These are the situations in which a rat truely needs someone to help it or else it will die, and these are the kinds of situations I am here for.
+These are the situations in which a rat really needs someone to help it, and these are the kinds of situations I am primarily here for.

 But what is not considered an emergency?